Creative Writing Prompts

 Writing Prompts about Characters

-Do you think this character was clever?
-Why or why not?
+- Do you think this story is true?
+Why or why not? (fact/fiction)

 Creative Writing Prompts about Setting

 - If you were in the book/story, which character would you want to be?
 Why?
 (Protagonist)

 - Who was the 'good guy' in the story? (proagonist)

 - What did they do that they liked?